Eneanuch/ChatBot/README.md

 ### Setting

-Set your token to config.py
+Set your token to config.py and run handlers.py

 ### About files